JuanMoncada23/360-RedDragons/sprint-3/coding-standards-validator-part-2/README.md

 Credit to [Open Source Initiative](opensource.org/licenses/MIT) for the standard contents of an
 	MIT License.

-All other code is the original work of the author and may be used in accordance with the
+All other code is the original work of the authors and may be used in accordance with the
 	specifications laid out in the LICENSE file.

 BUILD / EXECUTE / DEPENDENCY
 ============================
 Required files
 --------------
-coding-standards-validator-part-1
+coding-standards-validator-part-2
+	-val directory
 		-val.go
 	-directorychk directory
 		-dirCheck.go
+		-dirCheck_test.go
 	-licensechk directory
 		-licenseCheck.go
+		-licenseCheck_test.go
 	-linefmtchk directory
 		-lineFmtCheck.go
+		-lineFmtChk_test.go
 	-utf8chk directory
 		-utf8Check.go
+		-utf8Check_test.go

-_Note: The GitHub repository https://github.com/RichGol/360-richard-goluszka contains all_
+_Note: The GitHub repository https://github.com/JuanMoncada23/360-RedDragons contains all_
 _required files plus README.md and LICENSE files.
-This repository is private and you will *NOT*_
-_be able to access it if you are not an invited collaborator._

 Build instructions
 ------------------
 To compile an executable:
 1. Open the command-line or terminal
-2. Navigate to .../go/src/360-richard-goluszka/sprint-2/coding-standards-validator-part-1
+2. Navigate to .../go/src/360-RedDragons/sprint-3/coding-standards-validator-part-2
 3. Run `go install` within each subdirectory (directorychk / licensechk / linefmtchk / utf8chk)
-4. Run `go build` within the val subdirectory (.../coding-standards-validator-part-1/val) You should now have a `val.exe` executable to call in order to run the program
+4. Run `go build` within the val subdirectory (`coding-standards-validator-part-2/val`) You should now have a `val.exe` executable to call in order to run the program

 Execution instructions
 ----------------------
 1. Build the program _(using above instructions)_
-2. Run val.exe and specify path to project when prompted
+2. Run `val.exe` and specify path to project when prompted
 3. Optionally use `val.exe detail` to view detailed validation information
 4. Optionally use `val.exe help` to view help instructions

-Manual Test Instructions
+Manual Testing Instructions
 ========================

 test-01